core-wg/resource-directory/draft-ietf-core-resource-directory.md

 RDAO
 : Resource Directory Address Option.
-  A new IPv6 Neigbhbor Discovery option defined for announcing a Resource Directory's address.
+  A new IPv6 Neighbor Discovery option defined for announcing a Resource Directory's address.